Create and manage Infrastructure as Code projects for Terraform, OpenTofu, Oxid, or CloudFormation. Pulumi support is upcoming.

 | Title | Project name |

-| Type | Terraform, OpenTofu, Oxid, Pulumi (Upcoming), or CloudFormation (Upcoming) |
+| Type | Terraform, OpenTofu, Oxid, CloudFormation, or Pulumi (Upcoming) |

-| Last Updated | When last modified |
+| Last Updated | Relative timestamp (hover for exact date/time) |

-| Files | Number of files |
+| Files | Number of files in the project |

-| Cost | Monthly estimate (if enabled) |
+| Est. Cost | Monthly cost estimate with ↑ or ↓ delta vs previous deployment |

-| Policies | Attached compliance policies |
+| Policies | Attached compliance policies with severity badges |

 | Action | Description |